Jilab-biomechanics/CNN-brain-strains/README.md

 Three pretrained CNN neural network models are provided based on all of the brain response samples available in the published study (N=3069).
 They correspond to the peak maximum principal strain (MPS) of the whole brain (WB), MPS of the corpus callosum (CC), and fiber strain (FS) of the CC, all assessed at the 95th percentile levels.

 ## Additional Evaluations:
 The accuracy of the trained CNN using real-world impacts is extensively reported in the published paper.
 Here, we further report the CNN-estimation accuracy using a separate, [idealized rotational impact dataset](https://link.springer.com/article/10.1007%2Fs10439-017-1888-3) (N=1521).
 This additional testing dataset is completely unseen by the trained CNN.
-The accuracy for MPS of the whole brain in terms of coefficient of determination (R^2) and root mean squared error (RMSE) are shown below:
+The accuracy for MPS of the WB and CC in terms of coefficient of determination (R^2) and root mean squared error (RMSE) are shown below:
 ![](https://github.com/Jilab-biomechanics/CNN-brain-strains/blob/master/figures/Testing_results.png)

 When instead training the CNN using the idealized impacts (N=1521) with the same architecture, the resulting 10-fold cross-validation accuracy is shown below (virtually perfect performance).